Rahtoken/zetsubou-gacha/README.md

 To speed up things, dummy data has been provided in `TestData.json`.

 1. Go to `.\Scripts\` directory.
-2. Ensure than an instance of MongoDB is running.
+2. Ensure that an instance of MongoDB is running.
 3. `pip install pymongo`
 4. `python Populate.py`
 5. `python Populate.Test.py`